einride/pid-go/README.md

 ### `pid.SaturatedController`

-A PIDT1-controller with feed forward term, a saturated control output and anti-windup.
+A PID-controller with low-pass filtering of the derivative term, feed forward term, a saturated control output and anti-windup.

 _[Reference ≫][astrom]_

 ### `pid.TrackingController`

-a PIDT1 controller with feed forward term, anti-windup and bumpless transfer using tracking mode control.
+a PID-controller with low-pass filtering of the derivative term, feed forward term, anti-windup and bumpless transfer using tracking mode control.

 _[Reference ≫][astrom]_